oslabs-beta/KnightOwl/README.md

 # KnightOwl Middleware Library
 KnightOwl is a middleware library to protect your APIs built on `express-graphql` servers, combined with a web app monitor to give observability to its activity.
 <br /> <br />
-Sign in at [KnightOwl.app](https://knightowl.app/) to utilize our the web app monitor in conjunction with the library protecting your GraphQL endpoints. <br />
+Sign in at [knightowl.app](https://knightowl.app/) to utilize our web app monitor in conjunction with the library protecting your GraphQL endpoints. <br />
 (Please make a note of the email and password you use to signup!) <br /> <br />

 # Getting Started